How to Get a Georgia Drivers License

 PHASE 2: Provisional Georgia Drivers License (Class D)

-When a driver has held an instructional drivers permit for 12 months and is at least 16 years of age, he or she can apply for their intermediate drivers license.
-To earn this license, there is a driving test they must take and pass.
-Once the intermediate license has been acquired, the intermediate license holder may only drive under the following conditions:
+When a driver has held an instructional drivers permit for 12 months and is at least 16 years of age, he or she can apply for their Georgia intermediate drivers license.
+To earn this type of drivers license, there is a driving test they must pass.
+Once the intermediate license has been acquired, the intermediate drivers license holder may only drive under the following conditions:

 - The first 6 months: you may only have immediate family members as passengers